A 2021 BGES Revolutionary War Field University Program

 Sunday June 6, 2021

 Our last day neatly wraps the campaign starting with the Patriots’ route of a German column under the command of Col. Frederich von Baum’s Hessians at Bennington.
 General Stark, the victorious commander, is often overlooked but was a significant asset for the Patriots’ cause.
-We then move to the national historical park at Saratoga, where the remainder of our day will evaluate the two significant operations along the banks of the Hudson River.
+We then move to the national park at Saratoga, where the remainder of our day will evaluate the two significant operations along the banks of the Hudson River.
 The initial fighting took place at Freemen’s Farm, while the final and decisive military operations were near Bemis Heights four weeks later on October 7, 1777.
-On this day, you will meet legends such as Daniel Morgan and Benedict Arnold–the latter’s performance here established him as an officer of exceptional promise.
-Of course, history tells us that Arnold’s reputation and fortunes turned shortly thereafter–but at Saratoga he was an Ajax!
-Lunch and a farewell dinner are included.
+On this day, you will meet legends such as Daniel Morgan and Benedict Arnold—the latter’s performance here established him as an officer of exceptional promise.
+Of course, history tells us that Arnold’s reputation and fortunes turned shortly thereafter—but at Saratoga he was an Ajax!
+Lunch is included.

 About the Faculty

 You will be provided with a reading book and maps upon arrival.
 The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
+This will apply not only on this purchase but others you may make at other times.
+Thank you.

 - Richard Ketchum: Saratoga: Turning Point of America’s Revolutionary War